mozilla/bigquery-etl/tests/README.md

 # run pytest with all linters and 4 workers in parallel
 venv/bin/pytest --black --docstyle --flake8 --mypy-ignore-missing-imports -n 4

+# use -k to selectively run a set of tests that matches the expression `udf`
+venv/bin/pytest -k udf
 ```

 To provide [authentication credentials for the Google Cloud API](https://cloud.google.com/docs/authentication/getting-started) the `GOOGLE_APPLICATION_CREDENTIALS` environment variable must be set to the file path of the JSON file that contains the service account key.